agude/agude.github.io/_drafts/2023-06-26-machine_learning_api.md

 [ato_wiki]: https://en.wikipedia.org/wiki/Credit_card_fraud#Account_takeover
 [api_wiki]: https://en.wikipedia.org/wiki/API

-You can probably already see the problem: APIs are **supposed to hide the implementation details** behind them, but instead we returned the _uncalibrated_ model score.
-Any change behind the API---such as retraining the model or replacing it---would leak details to the front end.
+You can probably already see the problem: APIs are **meant to hide the inner workings behind them**.
+But by returning the raw model scores, we revealed too much detail.
+Any changes to the model, like retraining it, could change the scores and break the front end.

 In my guide to [_deploying machine learning models in shadow mode_][shadow_mode_post], I stated that deploying changes "in front of the